BramVanroy/lt3-2019-transformer-trainer/README.md

 Multi-label classification
 --------------------------

-Multi-label classification (and regression) was first added by Luna De Bruyne and I later adapted and further improved it to be added to this repository.
+Multi-label classification (and regression) was first added by [Luna De Bruyne](https://github.com/LunaDeBruyne).
  You can use it by setting the option `multi_label` to `true` in your config file under the training options.
 In such a scenario and when using categorical classification, it is expected that you have encoded your categories 0 and 1.
 Both for regression and classification, you must set `num_labels` to the number of labels *per item* that you are predicting, so if you have three categories that are encoded as 0/1, e.g. `1,0,1`